 Paul wrote about not wanting anyone to “think more of me than he sees in me or hears from me” (2 Cor.
 12:6).
 He didn’t want people to have an elevated view of him.
 In his book Knowing God, J.I.
-Packer quotes C.S.
+Packer quoted C.S.
 Lewis: “’Those like myself,’ wrote C.S.
 Lewis, ‘whose imagination far exceeds their obedience are subject to a just penalty; we easily imagine conditions far higher than any we have really reached.
 If we describe what we have imagined we may make others, and make ourselves, believe that we have really been there’—and so fool both them and ourselves.”
-Packer then continues: “All readers and writers of devotional literature do well to weigh Lewis’s words.”
+Packer then continued: “All readers and writers of devotional literature do well to weigh Lewis’s words.”

 Why then write, lest I may be somewhat hypocritical—not always deeply feeling and experiencing what I communicate?
 Why write about something that’s “too great and too marvelous for me,” without having the full corresponding reality in my life?
 There are many reasons to still write.

 First, God’s truth is God’s truth.
 Whether or not I always deeply feel and experience His truth in my life doesn’t diminish anything from it.
 In meditating and communicating His word, we’re confronted, convicted, challenged, and comforted by His truth.

 Second, I want to pursue truth and reality.
 There’s no greater tragedy than living in a (lifelong) deception.
 So, while I might not have reached the top of this mountain, perhaps still at the very bottom, I’m climbing toward it, pressing on “to make it my own, because Christ Jesus has made me his own. . . . straining forward to what lies ahead” (Phil.
 3:12-13).

-Third, writing can also convey sinful experiences for the good of others.
+Third, writing can convey sinful experiences for the good of others.
 No one will blame or accuse a careless person, having just fallen into a ditch, when shouting, “don’t’ come near the ditch, lest you fall into it.”
-While I might bear blame for not having all the proper attitudes and actions while writing, it can still function for the good of others.
+While I may bear blame for not having all the proper attitudes and actions while writing, it can still function for the good of others.